 ** This post contains affiliate links that pays us a small percentage for your purchases from our recommendations. **

 Water quality is the #1 factor in influencing fish health.
+Maintaining your fish water quality is the most important thing you can do for your pet fish.
 By testing it regularly with a reliable test kit, you can significantly increase your fishes’ quality of life, no matter the species.

 In a fish tank, a fish’s primary waste is ammonia.
 Ammonia is produced by the breakdown of protein, the main staple of most fishes’ diets.
 Ammonia is excreted out primary through the gills and less so through the urinary tract.
 Ammonia is highly toxic to fish, causing death and increased secondary illness, so it is converted, through nitrogen-fixing bacteria, into nitrite.
 Now, nitrite can be just as bad as ammonia.
 Methemoglobinemia, or “Brown Blood Disease,” is caused by a build-up of nitrite.
 Nitrite can bind to hemoglobin in the blood and outcompete oxygen.
 This causes a brown coloration and the fish will asphyxiate from lack of oxygen.
 Thankfully, more nitrogen-fixing bacteria convert nitrite into the final nitrate.
 Nitrate is safe for fish at low levels, but at higher levels, and depending on the fish species’ tolerance, can cause the same issues as high ammonia.
 Nitrate is removed from the system by aquatic plants or water changes.